Published:

 4. Method B: Recurring payments for monthly models

-Clubs with monthly contributions – for example fitness, martial arts or dance clubs – benefit from recurring payments (Recurring Payments).
-The member authorises a charge once, after which the monthly contribution is debited automatically.
+Associations with monthly fees – such as fitness, martial arts, or dance associations – benefit from recurring payments.
+The member authorises a one-off charge, after which the monthly fee is automatically debited.

-Technically, this works via credit card tokenisation: The member enters their card details once, the PSP stores a token (no card number) and debits the token monthly.
-Alternatively, some providers offer eBill integrations, in which the invoice appears directly in the member's e-banking and is paid automatically on request.
+Technically, this works via credit card tokenisation: the member enters their card details once, the PSP saves a token (not the card number) and charges the token monthly.
+Alternatively, some providers offer eBill integrations, where the invoice appears directly in the member's e-banking and is automatically paid if requested.

-For the club, this means: zero manual effort per month, predictable cash flow and no arrears list.
-The treasurer only has to take care of cancellations and contribution changes.
-Providers such as Payrexx, Stripe or wallee support Recurring Payments in Switzerland.
+For the association, this means: zero manual effort per month, predictable cash flow, and no outstanding payment lists.
+The treasurer only has to worry about cancellations and changes in fees.
+Providers like Payrexx, Stripe, or wallee support recurring payments in Switzerland.

-5. Method C: QR invoice with online payment option
+5. Method C: QR-bill with online payment option

-Not every club wants to (or can) fully switch to digital payment links.
-Some members – especially older ones – prefer the classic route via QR invoice by post.
+Not every association wants (or can) switch completely to digital payment links.
+Some members – especially older ones – prefer the classic way via QR-bill by post.
 The good news: both can be combined.

-Since October 2022, the QR invoice has been the standard payment slip in Switzerland and is defined by SIX (Swiss Payment Standards).
+The QR-bill has been the standard pay-in slip in Switzerland since October 2022 and is defined by SIX (Swiss Payment Standards).
 The Swiss QR Code contains all payment information – recipient, IBAN, amount, reference.
-The member can scan the QR invoice in e-banking and pay.
+The member can scan and pay the QR-bill in e-banking.

-Some club software providers such as ClubDesk or Webling complement the QR invoice with a TWINT payment option: The member scans the same QR code with the TWINT app and pays directly on mobile, instead of taking the detour via e-banking.
-The fees for TWINT payments via QR Pay Plus are about 2.5 % per transaction.
+Some association software providers like ClubDesk or Webling complement the QR-bill with a TWINT payment option: the member scans the same QR code with the TWINT app and pays directly on mobile, instead of going through e-banking.
+The fees for TWINT payments via QR Pay Plus are around 2.5% per transaction.

-Alternatively, you can send the QR invoice by post and also include a payment link in the covering letter: "Do you prefer TWINT or credit card?
-Pay here: [Link]".
-That way you serve both target groups – analogue and digital – without double effort.
+Alternatively, you can send the QR-bill by post and add a payment link in the accompanying letter: «Do you prefer TWINT or credit card?
+Pay here: [Link]».
+This way, you serve both target groups – analogue and digital – without double effort.

-6. Costs at a glance: What digital contribution collection costs
+6. Cost overview: What digital fee collection costs

-The following example calculation shows the costs for a club with 200 members and an annual contribution of CHF 120 per person.
+The following sample calculation shows the costs for an association with 200 members and an annual fee of CHF 120 per person.

-Conclusion of the calculation: The payment link saves postage and a lot of working time, but creates transaction fees.
-For clubs where the treasurer works on a voluntary basis and their time is valuable, the switch is almost always worthwhile from around 50 members.
-For clubs under 30 members, the manual QR invoice is often completely sufficient.
+Conclusion of the calculation: The payment link saves postage and a massive amount of working time, but generates transaction fees.
+For associations where the treasurer works on a voluntary basis and his time is valuable, switching is almost always worth it for around 50 members or more.
+For associations with under 30 members, the manual QR-bill is often completely sufficient.

-Note on the fees: TWINT transactions usually cost 1.3–1.5 %, credit card payments about 1.65 % + fixed amount.
-TWINT via RaiseNow/ClubDesk is about 2.5 % (QR Pay Plus).
-The fees are guideline values – check the current conditions with your provider of choice.
+Note on fees: TWINT transactions usually cost 1.3–1.5%, credit card payments approx. 1.65% + fixed fee.
+TWINT via RaiseNow/ClubDesk is around 2.5% (QR Pay Plus).
+The fees are guidelines – check the current conditions with the provider of your choice.

-7. Step by step: How you switch the contribution collection
+7. Step by step: How to switch fee collection

 7.1 Preparation

 Collect the email addresses of all members.
-In many clubs, 5–10 % of the addresses are missing – that is normal.
-For these members, you continue to send a QR invoice by post.
-Check whether your club has an IBAN club account (requirement with every PSP).
-Clarify in the board which contribution types should be digitalised: annual contribution, season fee, course fees.
+In many associations, 5–10% of addresses are missing – this is normal.
+For these members, you continue to send a QR-bill by post.
+Check whether your association has an IBAN association account (a requirement for every PSP).
+Clarify with the board which types of fees should be digitalised: annual fee, seasonal fee, course fees.

 7.2 Open PSP account

 Open an account with a Swiss PSP that supports payment links.
-Providers such as Payrexx, HypiPay or Payworx offer free or basic subscriptions without monthly fixed costs.
-The KYC check (Know Your Customer) takes, depending on the provider, a few hours to several working days.
-You need: club statutes, board identification and IBAN.
+Providers like Payrexx, Payrexx, or Payrexx offer free or basic subscriptions without monthly fixed costs.
+The KYC check (Know Your Customer) takes from a few hours to a few working days, depending on the provider.
+You need: association statutes, board identification, and IBAN.

 7.3 Create and send payment links

 Create a payment link for the membership fee in the PSP Dashboard.
-With most providers, you can enter the amount, a description ("Membership fee 2026") and a reference.
-If you have individual amounts (e.g. adults CHF 120, youths CHF 60), create a separate link for each category.
-Send the links by email – ideally with a short instruction: "Click the link, choose your payment method, pay in seconds."
+With most providers, you can enter the amount, a description («Membership fee 2026»), and a reference.
+If you have individual amounts (e.g. adults CHF 120, youth CHF 60), create a separate link for each category.
+Send the links via email – ideally with a short instruction: «Click the link, choose your payment method, pay in seconds.»

 7.4 Check incoming payments and follow up

-In the PSP Dashboard you see in real time which payments have been received.
+In the PSP Dashboard, you can see in real time which payments have been received.
 After 5–7 days, send a friendly reminder to everyone who has not yet paid (most PSPs offer a filter function).
-After 14 days, send a final reminder with a deadline.
-Export the transaction list as CSV at the end and import it into your accounting.
+After 14 days, a final reminder with a deadline follows.
+Finally, export the transaction list as a CSV and import it into your accounting program.

 Email addresses of all members collected and updated

-Club account (IBAN) available at a Swiss bank
+Association account (IBAN) at a Swiss bank available

-PSP account opened and KYC check completed (allow 5–10 days)
+PSP account opened and KYC check completed (plan 5–10 days)

 Payment link(s) created: amount, description, reference configured

-Test link sent to board member and test payment carried out
+Test link sent to board member and test payment completed

-Email template for contribution collection created (link, short instructions, deadline)
+Email template for fee collection created (link, short instruction, deadline)

-Process defined for members without email (QR invoice by post)
+Process defined for members without email (QR-bill by post)

-Board informed and change communicated at the next meeting
+Board informed and the switch communicated at the next assembly

-Payrexx offers for contribution collection an approach where payment links (Paylinks), mini webshop and QR Pay can be created from one account.
-Members pay by TWINT, credit card, PostFinance or QR invoice – all via the same link.
+Payrexx offers an approach to fee collection where payment links (Paylinks), mini webshops, and QR Pay can be created from one account.
+Members pay via TWINT, credit card, PostFinance, or QR-bill – all via the same link.

-For clubs with monthly fees, Payrexx supports recurring payments.
-The free subscription has no monthly fixed costs; recognised non-profit organisations receive a 50 % discount on paid subscriptions.
+For associations with monthly fees, Payrexx supports recurring payments.
+The free subscription has no monthly fixed costs; recognised non-profit organisations receive a 50% discount on paid subscriptions.

 Frequently Asked Questions about Digital Membership Fee Collection for Clubs